LeanneCodes/GinTopia_NEW/README.md

 (Wireframe created using Figma)

 ### Role Access
 * GinTopia wants to offer the opportunity for visitors to book a class, but they must create an account to do so.
-Part of the booking process requires users to provide an email and phone number for the form to be valid.
 This means GinTopia can leverage this data for future marketing purposes.

 * Those who create an account will have the booking form page visible to them, as well as a “Your Bookings” page, where they can see the booking(s) they have made.